 Click here to get the best rates for your stay in Zermatt

 From Zermatt, it is time to head to the airport of your departure.

 CONCLUSION: HOW TO CREATE AN EPIC 7-DAY SWITZERLAND ITINERARY

-Looking at this Switzerland itinerary, all stops are in the German-speaking areas of Switzerland, and while there are some extremely gorgeous places in the French- and Italian-speaking parts (like Montreux and Valle Verzasc), it might get very busy trying to visit all of the areas in just one week.
+Looking at this 7-day Switzerland itinerary, all stops are in the German-speaking areas of Switzerland, and while there are some extremely gorgeous places in the French- and Italian-speaking parts (like Montreux and Valle Verzasca), it might get very busy trying to visit all of the areas in just one week.

-Though the country is geographically small, there are so many places worth visiting that it is hard to see everything in Switzerland in 7 days.
-7 days in Switzerland should be a minimum and it will allow you to see quite some place -ideally you will have 10 days.
+Though the country is geographically small, there are so many places worth visiting that it is hard to see everything with a 7-day Switzerland.
+However, one week in Switzerland should be a minimum and it will allow you to see quite some place -ideally you will have 10 days.

 MAP OF PLACES FOR YOUR SWITZERLAND ITINERARY